What you need to know

 If you've never applied for a grant before or you want a better understanding of the grants process, we strongly encourage you to attend one of our free grant writing workshops.

 Grants are a competitive process so it's important to understand the process and improve your skills.
 In this interactive workshop you will learn all about how to write a great grant application, prepare a budget and understand the whole grants process.
-Book your place at an upcoming session:

 Recent grant recipients